 A hard night guard, also known as a nighttime mouth guard, is a dental device that fits over your teeth and prevents your top and bottom teeth from grinding or clenching at night.
-Certain individuals may require dental night guards throughout the day, but they are most often used at night when many people grind their teeth while sleeping.
+Certain individuals may require dental mouth guards throughout the day, but they are most often used at night, as many people grind their teeth while sleeping.

 Sleep disruption, morning headaches, jaw discomfort, and earaches are all signs that you grind your teeth at night.
 If you think you're grinding your teeth at night, talk to your dentist about getting a harder night guard.
 Teeth grinding may cause enamel and tooth damage over time, leaving your teeth more sensitive and vulnerable to decay.

 Different types of hard night guards

 Depending on the brand you pick, you may be able to customize the fit of your night guard.
 The following are the various night guards for bruxism:

 - One-size-fits-all: You may purchase over-the-counter mouth guards that are not custom-fitted.
 These are, undoubtedly, the most cost-effective solutions for the occasional teeth grinder.